My Unique Approach: Bioindividual, Functional, and Truly Holistic Healing

 A truly holistic approach addresses and takes into account the physical, mental, emotional, energetic, and spiritual parts of you and your environment that affect you.

-What is Functional Health?
+What is Functional Medicine?

 A functional practitioner will usually run specialized diagnostic testing to help identify root causes as well as the current state of the body's functioning.
 They may create protocols, either with natural supplements or medications.
 The mindset is to "test, not guess" before making treatment decisions.

-What is BioIndividuality?
+What is Bioindividuality?

 Our bodies have unique biochemistry.
 Although we have similar genes that make us human, they can have variants or mutations that cause them to express themselves in different ways.